 - Drag-and-drop the recently downloaded OVPN file on the left side of Tunnelblick's interface, where it says "Configurations."
 The application will now ask for your username and password, so you can return to ExpressVPN's website to get your OpenVPN credentials.
 Input the required information (you can also save them in your Keychain) and confirm your input.

 - Finally, you can use this same interface to connect to your newly added server.
 Repeat the procedure to add multiple servers.
-And finally, you can easily connect and disconnect from various servers by clicking on Tunnelblick’s menu bar icon (in the top-right corner of your screen).
+And lastly, you can connect and disconnect from various servers by clicking on Tunnelblick's menu bar icon (in the top-right corner of your screen).

-You’ve reached the end of our guide to setting up a VPN on macOS.
-We hope that you’ll manage to go through this procedure without any problems.
-However, if you face any roadblocks, don’t hesitate to let us know via the comments section below.
+You've reached the end of our guide on how to install a VPN on a Mac.
+We hope that you'll manage to go through this procedure without any problems.
+However, if you face any roadblocks, don't hesitate to let us know via the comments section below.